There are two textbooks for the unit. The first is essential for this unit and the second is highly recommended. They are:

 - Library databases: You are required to use various research databases to locate sources for your assignments (Task 1, especially).

 Scenario-based planning, assessment tasks and workshop sessions are included in these scheduled classes.
-Students are required to participate in small group activities and whole class discussion, to read the weekly material in advance, and to complete brief tasks either as individuals or in pairs.
+Students are required to participate in small group activities and whole class discussion, to read the weekly material in advance, and to complete brief tasks sometimes as individuals or in pairs/groups.
 Students should bring to these classes any discussion questions of their own that they may wish to share.
-In some weeks, students are asked to bring an artefact, draft writing, or other relevant item to class.
+In some cases, students are asked to bring an artefact, draft writing, or other relevant item to class.
 This is indicated in the detailed unit schedule on iLearn and/or by the tutor.

 Assignments enable the development of the ability to position oneself in current research-informed literacy debates as well as to teach effectively within diverse contexts.
 Research-focused literature searches are required to meet assignment criteria.
 Students are expected to base their arguments/discussions on evidence from published research and other relevant material.